wlandau/historicalborrow/README.md

 Albert, [Faith Bian](https://github.com/faithbian-lilly), and [Saptarshi Chatterjee](https://github.com/schatterjee-lilly) contributed to the development of the methods prior to implementation.
-Phebe Kemmer, Heather Zhao, and Zhangchen Zhao also provided helpful feedback on the models and their application to clinical use-cases.
+Phebe Kemmer, Heather Zhao, and Zhangchen Zhao reviewed and provided helpful feedback.

 ## Code of Conduct